Skip to Main Content

 The Washington state assessments are Smarter Balanced Assessments for English Language Arts and Mathematics, and Washington Comprehensive Assessment of Science.
 However, students who have severe cognitive disabilities are tested in the same grade levels and subjects with the Washington Access to Instruction & Measurement (WA-AIM).

 Our district uses multiple points of data to support student learning.
 Paired with data from our classroom assessments, the resulting state assessment score data provides an additional layer of information as to how we may help our students move forward with their educational goals.
-Starting Smarter offers parents and students the opportunity to learn how to use state test score reports to better understand your child's strengths and areas in need of improvement.
+Starting Smarter offers parents and students the opportunity to learn how to use state test score reports to better understand your child's strengths.

 Students may review sample questions seen on our state tests.
 OSPI's Understanding Smarter Balanced Assessment Scores with Audio offers helpful information to support students.
 Additionally, the Understanding the Smarter Balanced Summative Assessment video provides a good overview of the assessment (English, Spanish).